|House Ashford of Ashford|

 A white sun-and-chevron on orange|

 (Tenné, beneath a chevron inverted a sun-in-splendour argent)

 House Ashford of Ashford is a noble house from Ashford in the Reach.
 It blazons its arms with a white sun-and-chevron on orange.
 According to semi-canon sources, their words are "Our Sun Shines Bright".

 House Ashford held a tourney at Ashford Meadow in 209 AC.
-Lord Ashford's sons, Ser Androw and Ser Robert, were two of the original champions of their thirteen year old sister.
+Lord Ashford's sons, Ser Androw and Ser Robert, were two of the original champions of their thirteen-year-old sister.
 During the tourney an altercation occurred between Ser Duncan the Tall and Prince Aerion Targaryen.
 This resulted in Duncan striking the prince, claiming that he was only following the knight's vows to defend the weak.
 Aerion demanded a trial of seven to clear his name.
-Thus the tourney entered history by becoming the theater of the first trial of seven in more than a hundred years.
+The tourney became the theater of the first trial of seven in more than a hundred years.
 During the trial King Daeron II Targaryen's son and heir, Prince Baelor, was slain by his own brother, Prince Maekar.

 House Ashford at the end of the third century

 The known Ashfords during the timespan of the events described in A Song of Ice and Fire are:

 - Ser Alyn Ashford, during the reign of King Jaehaerys I Targaryen.